Set and notation

 Real numbers

-set of rational and the set of irrational numbers is called the set of real
+A set of numbers which consists of all set of rational and the set of irrational numbers is called the set of real numbers.
+It is denoted by R.

 Interval